Shixiaoya/T2T_Assembly/README.md

 ```
 python getgaps.py scaffols.fa > gaps.txt
 ```
-Extract the corresponding position and 500bp before and after according to the chromosome location of the gap.txt, after obtaining the sequence file, the operation is the same as Step 5.
+Extract the corresponding position and 500bp before and after according to the chromosome location of the `gap.txt`, after obtaining the sequence file, the operation is the same as Step 5.

 Extract the sequence
 ```